The Human Revolution

 Another set of burials at a site called Dolni Vestonice in what is today the Czech Republic, like Sungir, indicate an interest in ritual and the afterlife.
 Three young people, two males and perhaps one female were buried together with careful positioning, perhaps a kind of visual story.
 The men on either side of the central figure both met violent deaths, with one having a wooden pole through his pelvis.
 His hands were placed on the central figure’s pelvis.
 The male on the right was lying on his stomach.
 The skeletons were covered in red ocher and fire lit atop the trio.
 As with the cave art and Venus figurines, several attempts have been made to interpret the meaning of this careful positioning—a birth gone wrong, human sacrifice for wrongdoing, and even evidence for homosexuality (known among some modern hunter-gatherers).
 Though we cannot say specifically what the burial positioning represents, it suggests an interest in what happens after death and possibly a belief in the afterlife.
 This behavior shows that Upper Paleolithic people were like us cognitively (mentally) and emotionally, fully capable of pondering the mysteries of life and death and acting on those beliefs with symbolic gestures.

 Another important event associated with the Upper Paleolithic is dog domestication.
 Dogs were the first species to be domesticated by humans, plant or animal.
-At the site of Predmosti, Moravia, a dog skull was found with a mammoth bone in its mouth.
+Dogs throughout the ages have provided much for humans including help in hunting, herding, guarding, warmth, food, hauling materials, sacrifices, and companionship.
+At the ice-age site of Predmosti, Moravia, a dog skull was found with a mammoth bone in its mouth suggesting dog domestication is very ancient.
 But what is domestication?
 Domestication has two meanings really, but both are defined with respect to humans.
 One simply means tame and friendly to humans.
 But it has a more technical meaning as well.
 Domestication means that traits are selected for by humans resulting in changes to the genome of an organism.
 Dogs were domesticated from wolves (Canis lupus).
 Some argue that wolves were kept as pets and the more docile ones bred.
 Others, like Ray Coppinger, disagree.
 Coppinger thinks that this manner of domestication was just not feasible for Paleolithic humans.
 Instead, he thinks more docile and “tame” wolves tended to hang around human settlements.
 The food these animals obtained provided them with a selective advantage, thereby allowing them to survive and reproduce at a greater rate than wolves who did not venture near human settlements.
 Coppinger says that in effect, dogs were self-domesticated.
 In this regard, dogs both experienced a change in the genome and also became more friendly to humans.
 Recent research has begun to pinpoint the genes that make dogs so sociable.
 The genetic area affected also interestingly is affected in people with Williams-Beuren Syndrome.
 People with this syndrome tend to be indiscriminately friendly.